 Besides talking to close friends or family, what has worked for you to mentally relieve yourself ?
 What have you tried to get used to the new “version” of yourself, accepting this disease and be yourself again?

 Meet Doug: Diagnosed 1989, Located here in upstate NY, 47 years old.
 When it started I hunted, fished, snowmobiled, played a lot of paintball and my job was heavy construction.
 Things have changed but not because of the UC.
-Married… Read More »23 Years Of Great Life After UC
+Married in 94, kids in 95 and 96.
+New office job 2000.
+Kept so busy with kids and life, UC just an annoying (really annoying) distraction… Read More »23 Years Of Great Life After UC

 Meet Cameron: I am a 23-year old male who is passionate about education, wellness, and culture.
 I am a certified teacher and am currently looking for full-time work.
 My Symptoms: None.
-My Story: I am sharing my story on one… Read More »6 Years Later And Finally Inflammation-Free
+My Story: I am sharing my story on one of the best days of my life thus far; I just returned from a routine colonoscopy, and for the first time since I was diagnosed… Read More »6 Years Later And Finally Inflammation-Free